 If you take a wrongful death case to court in the state of Georgia, you can allow the law to punish those responsible for your loved one’s loss of life.
 Additionally, you can also ensure that this individual never allows another wrongful death to happen to someone else.

 The Proceedings Can Reimburse You For Funeral Costs

-Fortunately, the damages you receive in the aftermath of your case can effectively serve as a reimbursement for all of the money you spent on funeral costs.
+Fortunately, the damages you receive in the aftermath of your case can effectively serve as reimbursement for all of the money you spent on funeral costs.
 Moreover, you can also use these awarded funds to pay off any outstanding medical debt accumulated by a deceased individual.

 Any instance of wrongful death is an unfortunate situation for all parties involved, especially the family.
-However, the law has a variety of provisions to ensure that the surviving family of a deceased individual receive suitable compensation for their pain and suffering.
+However, the law has a variety of provisions to ensure that the surviving family of a deceased individual receives suitable compensation for their pain and suffering.

 Bryce is considered a highly esteemed trial lawyer and a passionate client advocate amongst his peers in the Atlanta legal community.
 Never afraid to go the extra mile for his clients, Bryce Angell works tirelessly to ensure that each client’s personal injury case gets the attention that it deserves.